Digital Marketing is becoming complicated but essential. Wouldn’t you agree?

 The fourth Key Digital Marketing Metric is Cost of Customer Acquisition (CAC)

 CAC is an extremely important and versatile metric, which can be applied to both your on and offline activities.
 In the previous example, we looked at conversions, which could be any goal you want to achieve.
 CAC, however, focus on customers and how much it costs us to acquire them.

-Let’s say you spent $10,000 dollars on all your marketing initiatives, from social media, and content, to SEM, SEO and Email.
+Let’s say you spent $10,000 dollars on all your marketing initiatives, from social media, and content, to SEM, SEO, and Email.
 All these efforts helped you acquire 100 new customers.
-To determine CAC, you simply take the total amount spent on all initiatives, divided by the total number of customer acquired by those initiatives.
+To determine CAC, you simply take the total amount spent on all initiatives, divided by the total number of a customer acquired by those initiatives.
 In this example, our CAC would equal to $100, meaning it cost us $100 marketing spend to acquire 1 customer.